How Unconditionally Helping Others Can Lead To Better Karma

 What the ultimate results of these various experiments demonstrated is that there’s a certain social benefit in believing in the magic, that things happen for a reason, which is usually out of their control.

-There’s an implicit belief that most believe that “Karma,” for instance, keeps us on better behavior, even if there’s no one looking or listening.
+There’s an implicit belief that most believe that “Karma,” for instance, keeps us on better behaviour, even if there’s no one looking or listening.
 They believe that the universe or a greater power is always forever lurking, and that it also never forgets a debt.

 Leave a Reply